 Detox diets are common and, while evidence for their effectiveness is lacking, proponents believe the diets remove toxins from the body.
-Detox diets come in many variations -- the lemonade diet, the grapefruit diet and the broccoli diet -- and they are based on eating nothing but specific juices, raw fruits or vegetables for a few days.
+Detox diets come in many variations — the lemonade diet, the grapefruit diet and the broccoli diet — and they are based on eating nothing but specific juices, raw fruits or vegetables for a few days.

 During the cleanse, you eat nothing but watermelon for one to three days.
 Proponents of the cleanse advise using firm, ripe watermelons that still have the seeds and, ideally, to buy organic because non-organic melons are often exposed to pesticides.

 A Splash of Flavor

-Multiple recipe ideas are available online to help break the monotony during your detox.
-To help make your watermelon smoothies more refreshing, try adding some fresh ginger, lemon or lime juice, and a handful of blueberries for flavor.
+Multiple recipe ideas are available online to help break the monotony during your watermelon detox.
+To help make your watermelon smoothies more refreshing, various detox diet articles suggest you try adding some fresh ginger, lemon or lime juice, and a handful of blueberries for flavor.

 Does It Work?

 Although fad diets, such as the watermelon cleanse, may cause weight loss, the weight loss rarely lasts and is often regained in the long term.
 Fad diets are also potentially dangerous because they do not include all of the nutrients your body needs to stay healthy.

 Dangers of the Diet

 The diet can also cause frequent liquid bowel movements and lead to serious health concerns due to dehydration.
 Finally, the diets often cause lethargy and progressive fatigue due to lack of calories, headaches and worsening irritability.

 Health and dietary experts recommend that anyone with heart or kidney disease, pregnant women, older people and people with gastric disease avoid detox diets because of increased susceptibility to adverse health outcomes.